quizbowl team logo

 Club Leaders: Kitty Willis, Andy Greeley, Lincoln Johnson

-The modern version of the quizbowl team at UW was founded in 1997 and has been in continuous operation since then.
+The quizbowl team at UW was founded in 1997 and has been in continuous operation since then.
+This particular era was primarily devoted to the related collegiate activity College Bowl, though there was also some quizbowl participation.
 Some information about this stage of the club can be found in this Daily article, which profiles Kitty Willis, the coach of UW's College Bowl team from 1997 to 2007.
 According to the article, HUB Director Lincoln Johnson decided to bring back the old College Bowl club when he came to UW in 1997, appointing Kitty Willis as coach.
 From this point forward, the club has been in continuous operation up to the present day.
 UW also hosted the 2005 NCT, although they did not compete.
 UW's full College Bowl history can be found on this page.
 UW also participated in SCT a few times, but they stopped participating after 2002 until the Bentley Era.
 During UW's inactive years, the Northwest SCT was dominated by UBC and Simon Fraser.
 This era ended when Mike Bentley took over the reins of the club, transitioning it away from College Bowl and towards modern quizbowl.

 2001-02 Season